e5pe0n/python-guide/README.md

 # python-guide

-Personal guide to write practical code in Python.
+Personal knowledge note to write practical code in Python.

 Assuming Python version is >= 3.10.